XayOn/ircgramd/Readme.rst

 How to make it work
 -------------------

-Currently, you need to have telegram-cli installed, and the user running the IRCGramD process authenticated.
+Currently, you need to have telegram-cli installed and the phones you're going to use authenticated (see telegram-cli --user) The nick you send to the irc server will be used as your telegram user, wich must be YOUR PHONE.
-Only one user per system user is allowed at a time, and probably port collision will happen if you do it on multiple users (irc port is hardcoded, as well as default port for telegram-cli in pytg).
+**This is important, your nick on the telegram server must be your phone including contry code (without the initial 00 or the +).
+For example, 34671666617 NOT +34671666617 or 0034...**

 Security
 --------